Updated June 2023

 Data sets for this section are available in Excel format.

 This executive summary is available in PDF format.

-Oil and Gas Production
+Oil and Gas Production in Canada

-Alberta’s raw crude bitumen production in 2020 was close to 3.0 106 bbl/d, a 4 per cent decline from 2019.
+Alberta’s raw crude bitumen production in 2022 was close to 3.3 million barrels per day (106 bbl/d), a 2 per cent increase from 2021.

 Oil and Gas Prices

 Figure 4 shows the WTI price history and forecast price ranges.